 What we see is an unbalanced financial impact of COVID-19 across the society – an effect that could potentially create a substantial divide between the haves, and the have nots.

-In our next part, we’ll continue to dive more into the concept of spending/saving as we’ll analyse how saving more in times of crisis is strongly linked to spending more wisely.
+In the next article, we’ll continue to dive more into the concept of spending/saving as we’ll analyse how saving more in times of crisis is strongly linked to spending more wisely.